gcman/gcman.github.io/euler/src.md

 category: euler
 tags: proof
 slug: euler
-summary: Read my full solutions to problems on Project Euler and Hackerrank with working Python code.
+summary: My full solutions to problems on Project Euler and Hackerrank with working Python code.
 ‐‐‐

-# Introduction

 Welcome to the homepage of my [Project Euler](https://projecteuler.net/) solutions.
 Once I solve the original problem, I also take on the modified version from [ProjectEuler+](https://www.hackerrank.com/contests/projecteuler/challenges) on Hackerrank, where the problems usually have multiple, harder test cases.